sav-vcs/dotignore/README.md

-# DotIgnore
+# dotIgnore

 > A unified format for ignore files across all version control systems

 ## Overview

-DotIgnore is a standardized format to define which files should be ignored in version control systems, compatible with Git, SVN, and others.
+dotIgnore is a standardized format to define which files should be ignored in version control systems, compatible with Git, SVN, and others.
 It offers a more organized and semantic approach than traditional formats, with grouping, hierarchical organization, and advanced features.

 [Read this in Spanish](docs/es/README.md)